jduchateau/GRAPE/docs/start.md

 The model properties dialogue opens, you can add `Turtle` and `RML` languages in the Used Languages tabs.
 To add the languages, you can also use ++ctrl+l++ and search for the languages.
-If it cannot find the languages, ensure the plugin is installed and enabled.
+If it cannot find the languages, ensure the plugin is enabled.

 ## Your first mappings